las-unicamp/pyFTLE/README.md

 > For production runs, it is often more practical to read velocity and coordinate data directly from the file system (HD/SSD).
 In this case, the [file-based CLI](#anchor-point-running-via-CLI) offers greater convenience and flexibility.

+> [!NOTE]
+> At present, the solver accepts MATLAB (.mat) files as input and exports results in MATLAB (.mat) or VTK (.vts, .vtp) formats.
+> File I/O is implemented using SciPy, so MATLAB itself is not required.
+> The modular I/O subsystem allows developers to integrate additional file formats with minimal changes.

 > [!IMPORTANT]
-> As previously mentioned, the current implementation only supports MATLAB file formats for input data.
-These files consist of three types: velocity, coordinate, and particle files.
+> Input data is provided in MATLAB file format, grouped into three types: velocity, coordinate, and particle files.
 >
 > - **Velocity files** contain the velocity field data, where each scalar component (e.g., velocity in the x, y, and z directions) is provided in separate columns.
 Each column header must be properly labeled (`velocity_x`, `velocity_y`, and `velocity_z` for 3D cases), with the corresponding scalar velocity values at each point in the grid.
 >